 If they are looking for weight lifters to come out of Texas, that’s not what we’re producing.
 There are a lot of guys who can bench press 300 pounds in the NBA who couldn’t play dead in a cowboy movie.
 Kevin’s the best player in the draft—period, at any position.

-I agree now and I agreed 100% back then.
-The #1 pick should have been used on Kevin Durant.
+I think we can all agree now and like we agreed 100% back then: The #1 pick should have been used on Kevin Durant.
 Period.